kennedysgarage/kennedysgarage/_posts/2014-09-05-per-scholas-keynote-speaker.md

 <h3>About me</h3>
 <ul>
-  <li>My name is Kennedy and I happy to be here today with you on this special occasion.
+  <li>My name is Kennedy and I am happy to be here today with you on this special occasion.
 I want to talk a little about where I come from and how I got to where I am today.
 I am from a very underprivileged family.
 Now I live in Manhattan with a view of the entire city.</li>
   <li>I barely graduated high school and never received a higher education.
 I want you to keep something in mind as I go on: I am 100% self-taught. </li>
   <li>I have been getting paid as a professional designer for more than 5 years.
 Most recently I was working for Google as an interactive designer, and I just launched my own creative studio where I design and build apps.</li>
 </ul>